fedora-python/pep-drafts/pep-A.rst

 In addition, this method of handling missing *stdlib* modules can be implemented in a succinct, non-intrusive way in CPython, and thus won't add to the complexity of the existing code base.

 The ``.missing.py`` file can be customized by the packager to provide any desirable behaviour.
-While we strongly recommend that these files only raise a ``ModuleNotFoundError`` with an appropriate message, there is no reason to limit customization options—especially since importing a Python module with an additional suffix is, implementation-wise, a small change in importlib.
+While we strongly recommend that these files only raise a ``ModuleNotFoundError`` with an appropriate message, there is no reason to limit customization options.

 Ideas leading up to this PEP were discussed on the `python-dev mailing list`_.